-There are 17 essential mineral elements for plant growth that are broken up into macro and microelements, or “nutrients.”
-The macronutrients required for plant growth are:
+There are 17 essential mineral elements for plant growth that are broken up into macro and microelements or nutrients.

 The ideal ratio changes throughout the growth cycle of your marijuana plants.
 For instance, you need a higher proportion of N and K to P during the vegetative stage.
 A general rule of thumb is to remain close to a 3-1-3 (N-P-K) ratio for the first few weeks.

 Additional Information About Cannabis Nutrient Deficiencies

-What are Hydroponic Cannabis Nutrients?
+What Are Hydroponic Cannabis Nutrients?

-For vegetative growth, choose a fertilizer with a higher proportion of nitrogen and potassium to phosphorous.
-When your plants are flowering, decrease your nitrogen concentration and increase the proportion of phosphorus and potassium.
+For vegetative growth, choose a fertilizer with a higher proportion of nitrogen and potassium to phosphorus.
+When your plants are flowering, decrease your nitrogen concentration and increase the percentage of phosphorus and potassium.

 Now, let’s take a look at fertilizer usage when using one of the three most popular hydroponics growing mediums.

 This light and inexpensive mineral is known for its water retention abilities.
 It consists of a silica compound and basalt.
 You can buy it shredded, in small cubes and blocks, or in large slabs.